This article is brought to you by Aura.

 • You could fall for a romance or job scam.
 These scams have both devastating financial and emotional consequences.
 It’s heartbreaking to find out that a potential suitor or job prospect you were excited about is actually fake.

 The bottom line: Facebook is an ideal platform for scammers.
-To protect your online accounts, personal data, and financial information, consider signing up for Aura’s award-winning, all-in-one identity theft protection solution.
-Try Aura free for 14 days
+To protect your online accounts, personal data, and financial information, consider signing up for Aura’s award-winning, all-in-one identity theft protection solution — plans start at just $3/month!

 How To Identify a Scammer on Facebook: 9 Warning Signs